codatio/codat-docs/docs/bank-feeds-api/xero-bank-feeds/xero-bank-feeds.md

      ]
    }
    ```

    The balance of the last bank transaction in the array is used to update the balance of the specified bank account.

 2. If the data is valid, the endpoint returns a push operation with a `status` of `Pending` (202).
 The status changes to `Success` if the push operation completes successfully.

    :::info Pending status
-   The push operation status might remain as `Pending` for some time while Xero processes the bank transactions.
+   The push operation status might remain in `Pending` for some time while Xero processes the bank transactions.
    :::

-3. Repeat the Create bank transactions request for the rest of the user's source bank accounts.
+3. Repeat the Create bank transactions request for the remainder of the user's source bank accounts.

+In the SMB user's Xero package, new bank transactions for the target account will appear on the **Incoming Bank Transactions** UI.